Computer and Internet Engineering BEng (Hons) or MEng – 2023 entry

 Why choose this course

 Surrey is one of the UK’s leading universities for electrical and electronic engineering, with our courses ranked 1st in the UK for information technology systems in the Complete University Guide 2023, and 3rd in the UK for information technology in the National Student Survey 2022.

 Created with input from industry, our BEng and MEng in Computer and Internet Engineering are developing the next generation of engineers for the internet age.

 What you will study

 Our aim is to develop engineers with a solid grounding in electronics and the specialist skills needed to work at the forefront of mobile and internet technology.
 After a year covering important concepts in programming and electronics, you’ll study advanced modules in topics such as mobile communications, digital signal processing and artificial intelligence.

-You can apply to study for a BEng or an MEng (Masters of Engineering).
-The MEng builds on the BEng course with a masters year and is a direct route to a masters qualification.
+You can apply to study for a BEng or an MEng.
+The MEng builds on the BEng with a masters year and is a direct route to a masters qualification.
 Depending on your progress, you may have the option to switch to a BEng or MEng during your studies.

 Extensive teaching laboratories, plus networked computer suites with 24-hour access, are available to all undergraduates in the Department.